Nintendo Is Making An Animated Super Mario Bros. Movie, Says Report - Slashdot

 This movie, though, will have to stand against this [imdb.com].

-And 2 hours of Mario jumping and saying "Itsa me, Mario!" would beat that in story, credibili
+And 2 hours of Mario jumping and saying "Itsa me, Mario!" would beat that in story, credibility, faithfulness to the original material, acting and general entertainment.

 What would really kick ass, if done correctly, is a Metroid movie trilogy.
 Samus is not a D-cup bimbo hero so I hope they pick accordingly.